CorrelAid/klima-kollektiv/clean_data/README.md

 * layer "type" must be "Polygon" or "Multipolygon" if layer name = etc. -> test  (Paula) if not: error and need for transformation, execute transformation from linestring to polygon (check the geometric type: (Multi)Polygon, (Multi)LineString, Points) (Desiree)
 * steps from clean_data to product (Malte)

-Desiree: dictionary creation, test if geropackage layers have layers on dictionaries
+Desiree: dictionary creation, test if geropackage layers have layers on dictionaries, renaming rest
-Paula: dictionary crs_region, test if file has crs format, test if file is a geopackage
+Paula: dictionary crs_region, test if file has crs format, test if file is a geopackage, renaming lakes
 Malte: automatic read in of all files in clean folder, steps for map creation (test clean_data before map creation)

 # asummption for cleaned data: